actinium/MAD/docs/Pager.md

 ```Java
 public void writeString(int filePosition, String string, int length) throws IOException {
 ```
-Converts a string to bytes and writes at most `length` bytes of it to `fileposition`.
+Converts a string to bytes and writes at most `length` bytes of it to `filePosition`.